-Dr. Amy Gutmann, a jury member for the annual Berggruen Prize, is President and Christopher H. Browne Distinguished Professor of Political Science and Professor of Communication at the University of Pennsylvania.
+Dr. Amy Gutmann, a former jury member for the annual Berggruen Prize, is President and Christopher H. Browne Distinguished Professor of Political Science and Professor of Communication at the University of Pennsylvania.
 As president of the University of Pennsylvania since 2004, she is widely recognized for her transformative leadership.
 Her vision, Penn Compact 2022, commits the university to increasing inclusion, integrating knowledge and innovation across disciplines, and making a profound impact locally, nationally, and globally through research, teaching, and service.

 First in her family to graduate college, Dr. Gutmann has made access to a Penn education a top priority.
 She has more than doubled the number of students from low-income, middle-income, and first-generation college families at Penn, which is now the largest university in the U.S. offering all-grant financial aid that meets the full need of undergraduate students.